renepenner/wambo-composer-installer/README.md

 ## Usage

 to install a module to a wambo project you can use a this installer.
-The installer checkes the composer type and the autoload PSR-4 namespace.
+The installer get "extra -> class" from composer.json and add them a json file: `vendor/modules.json`.

 ```json
 {